Good Nutrition Starts Early…and You Can Help!

 This page includes various resources for current CACFP Providers, based on locality.

-New CACFP Tutorials from The Planning Council:
+New CACFP Documents from The Planning Council:

 The Planning Council wants to make sure you have all of the tools you need to process claims, schedule menus, and other important activities within the CACFP’s online software and required paperwork.
-Here are a few video tutorials for some of the most requested help:

 These downloadable documents are provided to help childcare providers in Virginia, Maryland and D.C. navigate through the CACFP easily and accurately.
 Please click on the titles to view the documents.